 - Stock Market Funds, including mutual funds, equity funds/accounts, and yield funds.

 Department Awards and Financial Assistance

 Teaching Assistantships and Fellowships are awarded through your academic department.
 If you have received a departmental award that covers the full amount of tuition, fees, and living expenses, then you may be exempt from submitting separate evidence.
-You must still provide a Certification and Declaration of Finance form to firstname.lastname@example.org .
+You must still submit a completed Affidavit of Support Form to your student portal.
 Evidence from personal funds will be required of all students who have not received departmental support or whose award is insufficient.